How to Make Gochugaru

 - Easy to Store!

 This recipe is the ultimate in ease.
-You can make the most mind-blowing spice with only one necessary ingredient and one essential piece of equipment!
+You can make the spice with only one necessary ingredient and one essential piece of equipment!
 This recipe is so wonderful that you can dream of delicious Korean dishes and make a key ingredient within five minutes.

 Not only is this recipe oh-so-easy to make, but the storage is as easy as it gets!
 Once you mix this delicious spice, it keeps for months of perfectly spiced dishes.
-This awesome method for making your gochugaru is the gift that keeps giving!
+This excellent method for making your gochugaru is the gift that keeps giving!

 Cheongyang chili peppers land at about 10,000 on the Scoville heat scale.
 This makes them hotter than a jalapeno but not as hot as a serrano pepper.